 Who is Minnesota Gov. Tim Walz, Kamala Harris' VP running mate?

-MINNEAPOLIS — Minnesota Gov. Tim Walz has been selected as the running mate for Democratic nominee Vice President Kamala Harris.
+MINNEAPOLIS — Minnesota Gov. Tim Walz was selected as the running mate for Democratic nominee Vice President Kamala Harris earlier this summer.

-Harris announced in a Tuesday morning social media post that the Midwestern progressive will join her on the ticket heading into the November election.
-Harris and Walz will campaign in all seven battleground states in the coming days, beginning with an appearance in Philadelphia on Tuesday, Walz's first event as Harris' running mate.
+On Aug.
+6, Harris announced in a social media post that the Midwestern progressive would join her on the ticket heading into the November election.
+Harris and Walz have been campaigning ever since, with a focus on the seven battleground states, starting with Walz's initial appearance in Philadelphia.

-"As a governor, a coach, a teacher, and a veteran, he's delivered for working families like his," Harris said.
+"As a governor, a coach, a teacher, and a veteran, he's delivered for working families like his," Harris said upon selecting Walz as her running mate.
 "It's great to have him on the team."

 Walz was among a deep bench of potential running mates that included Sen. Mark Kelly of Arizona, Pennsylvania Gov. Josh Shapiro and Kentucky Gov. Andy Beshear.